Zyrex24/StudentSearch/README.md

 - The app is designed to be easily extensible for additional features.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0 .